0

 – Bryan Krause

-Sep 16 at 13:03
+Commented Sep 16, 2023 at 13:03

 • $\begingroup$ @BryanKrause I don't believe I have a female brain, and even if I did, I wouldn't try to change my body or biology to match women's biology.
 Transpeople believe that their brain is the wrong sex and need to change their body's sex to match their brain's sex, and they also feel that this supposed mismatch is causing them great distress.
 This is why they identify as the opposite biological sex.
-If you believe you have the opposite sex's brain, but don't care about changing your physiology, mannerisms, and dress code to match those of the opposite sex, then you don't have a gender identity. $\endgroup$ Sep 17 at 17:36
+If you believe you have the opposite sex's brain, but don't care about changing your physiology, mannerisms, and dress code to match those of the opposite sex, then you don't have a gender identity. $\endgroup$ Commented Sep 17, 2023 at 17:36

 • $\begingroup$ @BryanKrause When people talk about what gender they identify with, they are talking about whether they believe they have a male or female personality or both in the case of non-binary people.
 One's gender identity is whatever one believes about one's gender.
 If you have a gender identity then your self-esteem is dependent on the extent to which you believe your biology matches your gendered personality.
 If your gender has no impact whatsoever on your self-esteem or mental well-being then you don't have a gender identity.
-You also need to believe gender personalities exist to have a gender. $\endgroup$ Sep 17 at 17:42
+You also need to believe gender personalities exist to have a gender. $\endgroup$ Commented Sep 17, 2023 at 17:42

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.